NaomiEisen/Graph-Generator/README.md

 # Graph-Generator
-A tool for generating graphs from matrix-formatted data (e.g., Excel or TXT files), featuring customizable templates for graph creation (and personal generators for specific tests).
+A tool for generating graphs from matrix-formatted data (e.g., Excel or txt files).

 ## How to Run the Program
 To run the Graph Generator, follow these steps:

 ### 1. Clone the Repository
 Clone the repository to your local machine using Git:

 ```bash